How to Plan an Overnight Hike to Flora Peak in Chilliwack

 Follow the Ridgeline to the Fork to Flora Lake

-When I did the Flora Peak hike, it was an incredibly hot day and walking on the ridgeline felt exhausting.
+When I did the Flora Peak hike, it was a very hot day and walking on the ridgeline felt exhausting.
 Despite it being mainly flat, the sun took away most of my strength.
-After some meters, luckily I got to the first water stream, where I could filter some water before moving ahead.
+After a few meters, luckily I got to the first water stream, where I could filter some water before moving ahead.

 From the ridgeline you’ll get the first scenic views over Chilliwack Lake.
-I need to admit that at this point I was so jealous at those enjoying the refreshing water in the lake.
+I need to admit that at this point I was so jealous of those enjoying the refreshing water in the lake.

 Instead of turning left and go up to Flora Peak, we decided to take the downhill trail to Flora Lake.
-The main reason was the access to water.
+The main reason was the water access.
 As I mentioned before, this was a very hot day, we were tired and we wanted to have access to unlimited water.

-The wooden tent pads were already all taken when we arrived, but we found a very good and flat spot on a small hill above the lake.
+The 2 wooden tent pads at Flora Lake were already all taken when we arrived, but we found a very good and flat spot on a small hill above the lake.

 In the morning, after a delicious porridge for breakfast, we made our way back to summit Flora Peak.
 At this point, our legs were already very jelly.